rob-myers/rob-myers.github.io/articles/objective.md

   tabs="[{ key: 'component', filepath: 'example/Gm301Debug' }]"
 ></div>

-Above we've recreated Geomorph 301 (a.k.a. _Bridge_) from [Starship Geomorphs 2.0](http://travellerrpgblog.blogspot.com/2018/10/the-starship-geomorphs-book-if-finally.html),
+Above we've recreated **Geomorph 301** (a.k.a. _Bridge_) from [Starship Geomorphs 2.0](http://travellerrpgblog.blogspot.com/2018/10/the-starship-geomorphs-book-if-finally.html),
 using 8 assets from [Starship Symbols](http://travellerrpgblog.blogspot.com/2020/08/starship-symbols-book.html).
 Obstacles you can see over are shaded grey e.g. chairs and beds.
 Walls and obstacles which cannot be seen over are darker grey and black.
-Collectively, the obstacles and white rectangular doors induce the _white triangulated navigable polygon_ shown above.
+Collectively, these obstacles and the white rectangular doors induce the _white triangulated navigable polygon_ shown above.

 > Check out this [larger version](/pics/g-301--bridge.debug.x2.png "@new-tab").